DmxLarchey/Kruskal-Higman/README.md

 7. there is also version of that proof with [_a relational quasi morphism_](theories/af/af_utree_embed_rel.v) to illustrate the differences with the functional version above.
-    - indeed Kruskal's tree theorem is only reasonably implementable with a relational version and this project is an introduction to those more involved proofs, but with a similar sketch.
+    - indeed Kruskal's tree theorem is only reasonably implementable with a relational version and the current project is an introduction to this involved proof, but with a comparable outline.

 # The quasi-morphism